 Opening Times: 7 days a week (10:00 to 4:30pm).
 Open on weekdays only during Winter months (check website for weekend opening dates).

 Disabled Access: Wheelchair can be borrowed from welcome lodge (if booked)

 Length of Visit: Allow 2 hours (tours typically 1.5 hours)

-University of Bristol Botanic Garden, Waltham Cottage Yard, Hollybush Lane, Stoke Bishop, Bristol, BS9 1JB
+Booking Contact: University of Bristol Botanic Garden, Stoke Park Road Stoke Bishop, Bristol, BS9 1JG

-Guided Tours run each day throughout the year in the gardens and glasshouses, catering for keen plant people or those who simply want to explore the beautiful gardens in the company of an expert guide ...
+Guided Tours for groups can be booked throughout the year in the gardens and glasshouses, catering for keen plant people or those who simply want to explore the beautiful gardens in the company of an expert guide.